jlit/shockingGame/README.md

 - Memory Sequence game mode
 - "Test" game mode
 - Up to 5 players
-- Variable intesity adjustment knob to control shock
+- Variable intensity adjustment knob to control shock
 - Digital intensity display
-- 30 mutli-colored LEDs
+- 30 multi-colored LEDs
 - Sound

 # Play
 ## Reaction Mode
 Turn the game mode knob to Reaction and turn the Number of Players knob to the desired number of players (2-5).
 An LED animation will illuminate for each player.
 Each player should pick up a controller near illuminated LEDs and grasp it so that their hand touches both aluminum strips.
 Turn the intensity knob to the desired level.
-The digial display shows the voltage.
+The digital display shows the voltage.
 Under 3 voltages is barely detectable.
 3 volts is "normal".
 Use above 3 volts at your own risk.
 6 volts is the maximum and hurts.

 Press the Start button (big white button in center) to start a round of play.
-A sound and animation will play, followed by a random length of quiet time (2-10 seconds) and then all the LEDs will turn white a a beep will sound.
+A sound and animation will play, followed by a random length of quiet time (2-10 seconds) and then all the LEDs will turn white and a beep will sound.
 Each player should press the button on the their controller as soon as they sense the lights and sound.
 The LEDs will illuminate to indicate the order the buttons were pressed.
 The player with the fastest reaction time will show 1 blue LED, the seconds fastest 2 blue LEDs, etc. until the last player.
 That player will show 4 blinking red LEDs and will have received a 100 ms shock.

 The game has cheat detection.
 Any player who has their button depressed when the game switches from delay to all white LEDs will be deemed a cheater.
 All 4 of their LEDs will blink red and they will receive a 1 second shock for cheating.